tinymce/tinymce-docs/tinydrive/integrations/dropbox-integration.md

 **Result:** You should be able to view the selected files in your {{site.cloudfilemanager}} storage.

-Read more about more Dropbox options [here](https://www.dropbox.com/guide/business).
+Read about other Dropbox options [here](https://www.dropbox.com/guide/business).

 ## Interactive example